 If you want this soup to be fat-free, simply thicken it with cornstarch (or potato starch) and water.
 (Use ¼ cup cornstarch dissolved in ½ cup cold water and then add it to the hot broth at the end once all other ingredients have been added.
 Then heat it until it bubbles and thickens).
 This is still a delicious soup made this way, just not quite as rich and creamy as the roux method.

 I haven’t found a person yet who doesn’t love this soup!
 It tastes great the next day too, so make a big pot and enjoy it in lunches too!

-Pin the vegan cream of celery soup recipe for later!
+📋 Vegan cream of celery soup recipe

 - 6 cups water

 - 2 cubes Not Chick'n Broth Or other veggie bullion or use vegetable broth instead of water

 - 4 cups celery chopped (2 large celery hearts)

 - 1 1/2 cup plain soy milk or other plain plant-based milk